Cookie manager

 Frequently Asked Questions

-What is a cookie?
+- What is a cookie?

-A cookie is a small file a website saves to your browser to remember information about you.
+A browser cookie is a small file a website saves to your browser to remember information about you.
 For example, a cookie might store your login session, language preference, or shopping cart contents.

-Why would I want to delete cookies?
+- Why would I want to delete cookies?

 Deleting cookies reduces traces of your browsing activity, removes tracking data collected by advertisers, and clears stale session data from sites you no longer use.

-Why would I want to keep a cookie?
+- Why would I want to keep a cookie?

 Deleting a cookie from a site usually signs you out and resets your preferences there.

-Which cookies should I keep?
+- Which browser cookies should I keep?

 You may want to keep cookies for sites that you trust, regularly visit, and want to stay logged in.